Six Degrees of Separation

 Edison Got His Name: Origins of the Wizard" by Allen Koenigsberg,

 The Sound Box, June 7, 2010, p.
 19.)

 powers to define who he was to his admiring public.
 He was the Wizard,

-like it or not.
 The early tin-foil Phonograph

 would be exhibited throughout the country where the public would

 pay to see and hear the "Miracle of the Nineteenth Century."